Soluto/kamus/site/content/docs/user/install.md

     region: <>
     key: <>
     secret: <>
+    enableAutomaticKeyRotation: <optional, set to true if you want>
 ```
 You can also provide `cmkPrefix` values to give the custerom master keys that Kamus creates better visibility, if not specific the keys alias will be called `kamus-<GUID>`.
 And now deploy Kamus using the following helm command:
 ```
 helm upgrade --install kamus soluto/kamus -f <path/to/values.yaml>
 ```

+Automatic key rotation is support by AWS KMS (see the documentation [here][aws kms key rotation]).
+When enabled, AWS will rotate the credentials once every year.
+To enable it, just set `keyManagement.awsKms.enableAutomaticKeyRotation` to true.
+According to the docs, rotating the keys does not affect existing encrypted values - while the old version exist, decryption should work as expected.

 ### Installing Without Helm
 While Helm is the easiest way to install Kamus, it is not mandatory.